writethedocs/www/docs/topics.rst

 ~~~~~~~~~~~~~~

 - |:newspaper:| `Dealing with competing priorities </blog/newsletter-april-2019/#dealing-with-competing-priorities>`__
+- |:movie_camera:| `Just Add Data: Make it easier to prioritize your documentation </videos/portland/2019/just-add-data-make-it-easier-to-prioritize-your-documentation-sarah-moir/>`__
 - |:movie_camera:| `Document What Matters: Lean Best Practice for Process Documentation </videos/prague/2018/document-what-matters-lean-best-practice-for-process-documentation-gillian-von-runte/>`__
 - |:movie_camera:| `Where do I start?
 The art and practice of documentation triage </videos/portland/2018/where-do-i-start-the-art-and-practice-of-documentation-triage-neal-kaplan/>`__